pjebs/restgate/README.md

 **PANIC: runtime error: invalid memory address or nil pointer dereference**

-This usually occurs at this point: `<negroni.New()>.Use(restgate.NewRESTGate(...))`.
+This usually occurs at this point: `<negroni.New()>.Use(restgate.New(...))`.

-`restgate.NewRESTGate(...)` returns a nil pointer if there is a configuration error.
+`restgate.New(...)` returns a nil pointer if there is a configuration error.
 A nil pointer will cause Negroni to panic.
 This is beneficial because you will notice it instantly and fix up the configuration.